saenuma/flaarum/README.md

 1. Install from snapstore using `sudo snap install flaarum`

-2. Start the project with the command `sudo snap start flaarum.store`

-3. Start the text indexer with the command `sudo snap start flaarum.tindexer`

-4. You don't need a key to connect with the database when not in production.
+1. You don't need a key to connect with the database when not in production.

 ### Basic Production Setup (Google Cloud)